-Trump to hold news conference on 2020 Census, citizenship question
+Trump to announce action over census citizenship question -source

 Following the ruling, the Justice Department has sought to shake up its legal team by replacing the lawyers handling the case.
 On Wednesday, a second federal judge rejected the department’s efforts, saying it had to offer detailed reasoning for the change.

+The U.S. Constitution specifically assigns the job of overseeing the census to Congress, limiting a president’s authority, which could complicate any effort to add the question via presidential missive.

-Reporting by Susan Heavey; Editing by Alison Williams and Chizu Nomiyama
+Reporting by Susan Heavey and Jeff Mason; Editing by Alison Williams, Chizu Nomiyama and David Gregorio